Sjeon1/HAADF_Atom_Detection/README.md

 ### Demo
-One of the first codes for atomic detection (or both of the codes) should be run before running this code.
+One of the codes above should be run before running this code because it requires the atomic detection result.
 ```
 python Mark_on_image.py
 ```